Beariish/bolt/README.md

 ```

 ## Features
-* Lightning-fast performance, ouclassing every other interpreter
+* Lightning-fast performance, outperforming other languages in its class
-* Compact implementation, entire library <10kloc, and compiles to <200kb
+* Compact implementation, entire library <10kloc and compiles to <200kb
 * Ease of embedding, only a handful of lines to get going
 * Rich type system to catch errors before code is ran, with plenty of support for extending it from native code
 * Embed-first design, prioritizing inter-language performance and agility

 ## Links
 * **Bolt programming guide**
+* **Bolt standard library reference**
 * **Bolt embedding and API reference**
 * **Bolt performance**
 * **Notable Bolt users**

 ## Building
-Bolt currently only build on x64.
+Bolt currently only builds on x64.
 32-bit architectures are explicitly not supported, arm and riscv are untested.
 Running `cmake` in the root directory of the project will generate a static library for the language, as well as the CLI tool.
 For more information and options regarding embedding Bolt in your application, see `bt_config.h`.
 See below for the status of Bolt on each relevant compiler.